JORDEEEX/FrmPostulacion-Yendo/README.md

 # FrmPostulacion-Yendo
-For use this proyect
+## For use this proyect, you must install this Dependecias

--
-Install this Dependecias
-express
+- express

-express-handlebars
+- express-handlebars

-morgan
+- morgan

-firebase-admin
+- firebase-admin

-ibm-watson@^6.1.2
+- ibm-watson@^6.1.2
---
+##
 example npm install < 'this library' >